Originally published on May 15, 2025, updated May 15, 2025

 Many sellers rely on Amazon FBA for inventory storage and order fulfillment.
 Participating in the FBA program comes with many benefits, most notably Prime eligibility for fast shipping.

 Capacity limits consider both on-hand inventory in FBA fulfillment centers and shipments you’ve created that haven’t arrived yet.
-Amazon will also provide you with estimated limits for the following two months to make it easier to plan for a longer time frame.
-Amazon’s forecasting will include anticipated FBA space and labor availability.
+Amazon will also provide estimated limits for the following two months to make it easier to plan for a longer time frame.
+Amazon’s forecast will include anticipated FBA space and labor availability.
 The estimates can vary based on how efficiently you’re currently using your FBA capacity, as measured by your IPI score.

 Your IPI score is based on four criteria for your FBA inventory: excess inventory rate, sell-through rate, stranded inventory rate, and in-stock inventory.